Andrew Henderson

 1. Egyptian Pound

 Egypt’s problems can be estimated quite accurately.
-In fact, it is possible to trace exactly why the country’s Pound performed so badly and took the top spot as the weakest currency in the world.
+In fact, it is possible to trace exactly why the country’s Pound performed so badly and took the top spot.
+In simple terms the country is almost bankrupt.

-It could be said that this is an adjustment period for the North African nation and its problems are not on par with Venezuela’s.
-But, it still has an unstable political system that it needs to remedy before it can register itself as a stable economy with a well-performing currency.
+It could still be said that this is an adjustment period for the nation, and its problems are not on par with Venezuela’s.
+But, 60 percent of its 100 million population is on or below the poverty line.
+So, it still has an unstable political and economic system that it needs to remedy before it can be regarded as a stable economy.